 - crispy bacon (try easy baked bacon or air fryer bacon)

 - sliced radishes

 - additional cilantro

 - diced tomatoes

-- salsa verde or regular salsa
+- salsa verde, regular salsa, or chipotle salsa

 - pico de gallo (fresh tomato salsa)